 - Pluggability: Memtable Encryption, Authentication

-If you’d like to get involved with Cassandra—or just learn more about this powerful, Open Source database, The Linux Foundation is hosting the Cassandra Summit in San Jose, Calif., in March 2023.
+If you’d like to get involved with Cassandra—or just learn more about this powerful, Open Source database, DataStax is hosting Cassandra Forward, a free, online event on March 14.
 Registration is open now!